Browsing Category

 -Andrea Martin

 Next to Normal at the CAA theatre.
-This musical won the 2010 Pulitzer Prize for Drama along with three Tony awards and is part of the Off-Mirvish series.
-Produced by the Musical Stage Company whose mandate is to offer material that “cause conversations on the car ride home”, this is a show that will do more for understanding the impact of mental illness than any flashy health campaign out there.
-Go see it for the best cast on Toronto stages right now led by Louise Pitre and Ma-Anne Dionisio: both, along with the other cast members, were outstanding on the preview performance I saw.
+This musical won the 2010 Pulitzer Prize for Drama and three Tony awards and is part of the Off-Mirvish series.
+Produced by the Musical Stage Company, whose mandate is to offer material that “causes conversations on the car ride home, ” this show will do more to understand mental illness’s impact than any flashy health campaign out there.
+See it for the best cast on Toronto stages right now, led by Louise Pitre and Ma-Anne Dionisio: both, along with the other cast members, were outstanding on the preview performance I saw.
 Yes, we stood and cheered.
 Toronto audiences need to do that more often.
 These people delivered.
 Ticket info here

-On the horizon: Toronto Fringe Festival will be partnering with Crow’s Theatre this coming July and bringing 16 festival shows to their home in Leslieville.
+On the horizon: Toronto Fringe Festival will partner with Crow’s Theatre this coming July and bring 16 festival shows to their home in Leslieville.
 That’s a first.
-As for Crow’s upcoming season, the hottest ticket next fall is sure to be Ghost Quartet.
-The Canadian premiere of what Crows are calling a “surreal chamber musical” comes from Dave Malloy, the composer/lyricist of Natasha, Pierre & The Great Comet of 1812.
-If this new production is anything as fresh as that one, I’m in.
+As for Crow’s upcoming season, Ghost Quartet will surely be the hottest ticket next fall.
+The Canadian premiere of what Crows calls a “surreal chamber musical” comes from Dave Malloy, the composer/lyricist of Natasha, Pierre & The Great Comet of 1812.
+I’m in if this new production is as fresh as that one.

 You Might Also Like